 Smoking is a significant factor in determining your risk, and life insurance rates for smokers are 200 to 300% higher than non-smoker rates.

 OTHER HEALTH CONDITIONS

 Life insurance companies will specifically ask about other health conditions such as diabetes, high blood pressure, and coronary artery disease.
-Each of these conditions can make the peripheral vascular disease worse over time.
+Each of these conditions can make peripheral vascular disease worse over time.
 Having any of these conditions will also affect your life insurance rate.

 Having an amputation due to peripheral artery disease can affect your life insurance eligibility.
 You are going to pay more premiums and endure a waiting period, and this is unavoidable and a fact you need to accept.

 WHAT TO EXPECT IF YOU HAVE PERIPHERAL VASCULAR DISEASE OR PERIPHERAL ARTERY DISEASE

 If your peripheral vascular disease is still in the early stage where you only use medications to treat your condition, the best option for you is a graded death benefit or partial-first day coverage.
 You will have life insurance protection from the first day for a percentage of your death benefit.

 Graded death benefit has partial coverage during the first two years.
 If you pass away during the first year, your beneficiaries will receive 40% of the death benefit.

 If you pass away within the second year, the insurance payout would be 70% of the death benefit.